populse/mia_processes/docs/source/documentation/bricks/stats/spm/MultipleRegressionDesign.rst

         | - 3: With Factor 2
         | - 4: With Factor 3

-    covariates_vectors, covariates_names and covariates_centerings should be aslo filled.
+    covariates_vectors, covariates_names and covariates_centerings should be also filled.

     ::